sekoyo/react-image-crop/README.md

 #### disabled (optional)

-If true then the user cannot modify or draw a new crop.
+If true then the user cannot resize or draw a new crop.
 A class of `ReactCrop--disabled` is also added to the container for user styling.

+#### locked (optional)

+Similar to disabled except the user can still drag the crop around.
+A class of `ReactCrop--locked` is also added to the container for user styling.

 #### className (optional)